Elias Dummer

 Elias Elton Dummer (born March 3, 1983) is a Canadian musician, songwriter, and writer based in Tennessee.
-Along with his band Elias, he was the principal songwriter, founding member, lead singer, and pianist in the contemporary Christian band the City Harmonic, from 2009 until 2017, and released his first solo music in over a decade in 2019.
+Elias was the principal songwriter, founding member, lead singer, and pianist in the contemporary Christian band the City Harmonic, from 2009 until 2017, and released his first solo music a decade since the creation of the band in 2019.

 Early life and education

 Dummer was born and raised in Hamilton, Ontario.
 He attended Westmount High School.

 Career

 Dummer started The City Harmonic with guitarist Aaron Powell, bassist Eric Fusilier, and drummer Joshua Vanderlaan in 2009 after they served together as the house worship band for an inter-denominational event for students focused on "worship and mission" called CrossCulture.
 The band was then commissioned by the TrueCity movement of churches in Hamilton, Ontario.
 The band released an EP, Introducing the City Harmonic in 2010.

-Dummer's his song "Manifesto" became the walkup song for baseball player Seth Smith, and served as the theme song for 2011's National Day of Prayer, in addition to being performed live at Passion 2013 by Charlie Hall.
+Dummer's hit song "Manifesto" became the walkup song for baseball player Seth Smith, and served as the theme song for 2011's National Day of Prayer, in addition to being performed live at Passion 2013 by Charlie Hall.

 In 2015, Dummer co-produced We Are The City Harmonic, a documentary about the social impact of churches working together in Hamilton, with Jesse Hunt and Eric Fusilier.

 The City Harmonic disbanded in 2017.
 Dummer and his family moved to Tennessee; after first releasing a series of singles to streaming platforms beginning in November 2018, Dummer released his debut album as solo artist, The Work Vol. 1, on February 8, 2019; his debut single "Enough" received sufficient radio play to appear for 26 weeks on the Billboard Hot Christian Songs chart.
-In 2020, "Expectation" appeared on charts in more than 30 countries around the world.
+In 2020, "Expectation" appeared on iTunes and Apple Music charts in more than 30 countries around the world.

+Dummer released his sophomore album The Work, Vol. 2, in July, 2022, which was co-produced by Dummer and Brent Milligan and featured multiple collaborators including JJ Heller, Citizens, Land of Color, and Sandra McCracken.
+Production began in 2020, requiring them to accomplish certain elements remotely, including a choir crowd-sourced from singers across the world.

+The album was included in multiple lists naming the best Christian music albums of 2022, including those from The Gospel Coalition, JesusWired, UTR Media.

+As of September 2022, Dummer's songs have accumulated over 100 million streams.